 “Without the ‘place’ and the ‘programs’ to deliver and enhance nursing education, dedicated nurses—both those who are still students, and those who are already practicing but need further education—are limited in their potential.
 That is why the Alfond Foundation grant is so

 incredibly important.
 Saint Joseph’s College has the dedicated faculty.
 It has students who have committed their lives to the nursing profession.
 It has a wonderful educational foundation to build upon—but now, for the sake of these nursing students, for the sake of nursing,

 and for the sake of healthcare in Maine and nationally—much more is needed.
 Thank you to the Alfond Foundation for launching the momentum through your challenge grant.
 Your grant gives us the most wonderful surge forward as we seek to raise $3.5 million to match it,” said

-Dr. Jeanne Arnold, a nursing alum, member of the SJC Board of Trustees and Chair of the Alfond Challenge for The Center for Nursing Excellence at SJC.
+Dr. Jeanne Arnold, a nursing alum, member of the SJC Board of Trustees and Chair of the Alfond Challenge for The Center for Nursing Innovation at SJC.